These Gross Facts About Teeth Will Make You Carry A Toothbrush Everywhere

 Did you know plaque starts to form on your teeth within four hours after brushing?
 This is worsened if you eat particularly sugary or starchy foods.
 Too much plaque on your teeth will eventually turn to tartar which can lead to periodontal disease and issues with tooth decay.
 For example, it’s estimated that people who drink more than three glasses of sugary soda each day are 62% more likely to experience tooth decay and tooth loss.
 It’s no wonder crowns in Dulles VA have become so popular.

 Keep in mind that plaque is gross in itself.
 It contributes to bad breath along with tooth decay and tooth loss.
-In fact, there are over 300 types of bacteria that make up the plaque in your mouth.
+In fact, there are over 300 types of bacteria and germs all around us that make up the plaque in your mouth.
 Excuse us as we carry five toothbrushes with us wherever we go.

 Most of us still engage in bad habits